Freemasonry and the Bible: The Light That Guides the Builder

 Though Freemasons use the same Bible as many others, its presence during meetings reminds us that our work is guided by spiritual principles that have lasted thousands of years.

-Biblical Roots in Freemasonry
+What Are The Biblical Roots In Freemasonry

 Freemasonry and the Bible are closely intertwined.
 For Christian Masons, the Bible forms the spiritual backbone of their journey.
 And for Masons of other faiths, their own sacred texts serve a similar role.